MrExillion/PSZ_Wexo-CodeChallenge/README.md

 - step 5: follow this guide: https://www.youtube.com/watch?v=aOPIB_9zoIk
 - step 6: start the PHP server by serving the php in the repos root.
 - step 7: follow Method 1 steps but with localhost:3000/ as your root inpladce of zuricho.dk/WexoCodeChallenge/
+-- theres a small catch in that the actual repository the folder structure is a little bit different.
+It should be simple to get around though

 Login can be omitted by going directly to